 Kieran was happy to have claimed a PB of 33:34 and a comfortable overall victory in the race.
 The teenager produced an impressive performance to take first place ahead of David Murray (34:23) and Iain Macdonald (34:50).

 Richard and Kieran were among 2,500 men who took to the streets of Glasgow as big crowds cheered the runners along the riverside route and particularly in the city centre on a cloudy and relatively cool morning.

 The field made a colourful sight with hundreds in charity vests.
 Big contingents supported official charity Cancer Research UK, SAMH, Macmillan Cancer Support, Glasgow Children's Hospital Charity and many others.

 SAMH also benefited from the Men’s 10K pacers team who, as big fans of Glasgow band Frightened Rabbit, wanted to remember lead singer Scott Hutchison who tragically took his own life last month.
 On Frightened Rabbit’s request, they made their donations to SAMH.

-Together, runners are estimated to raise over £100,000 as a result.
+Together, runners are estimated to hve raised over £100,000 as a result.